-In both programs, the special system condition "Collector - excess temperature reached" is indicated in the menu Stat by the instruction CETOFF for Collector Excess Temperature Off.
+In programs 0 - 2, the system condition "Collector - excess temperature reached" is indicated in the menu \triangle Status by the advice CETOFF for Collector Excess Temperature switch off.
 Some countries only offer subsidies for the installation of solar thermal systems if the control units have a function check to detect a sensor defect and a lack of circulation.
-In the menu command F CHCK, the mechanic can activate this function check for the ESR21.
-This is possible for both programs and is disabled ex works.
-For details, see "Status display Stat.
+In the menu command F CHCK, the mechanic can activate this function check for the ESR31.
+It applies likewise for this program and is deactivated in the factory settings.
+For details, see "Status display \triangle Status".